Statement released by Animal Rescue League of Iowa (ARL) regarding court case #16-8938, canine 'Pinky'.

-Animal Rescue League of Iowa (ARL) officials are asking for the public's help as they face a record number of homeless animals in their care - over 1,337 animals - and growing each day.
+Animal Rescue League of Iowa (ARL) officials are asking for the public's help as they face a record number of homeless animals in their care - nearly 1,500 animals - and growing each day.

 Friends, bonfires, and fireworks make for a great 4th of July celebration, but keep your pet's safety in mind.